KianBahasadri/bahasadri.com/docs/features/file-encryptor/BACKEND.md

 ## Important Notes

 **Minimal Backend**: This backend is intentionally minimal.
-The frontend performs all encryption/decryption operations client-side using the Web Crypto API.
+The frontend performs all encryption/decryption operations client-side using the `@noble/ciphers` library (audited, secure) combined with Web Crypto API for key derivation.
 The backend only provides optional temporary file storage if needed.

 **Security First**: No encryption keys, passwords, or unencrypted file data should ever be sent to or stored on the backend.
 All sensitive operations are client-side only.
+The frontend uses well-tested, audited cryptographic libraries to ensure security.

 **Optional Usage**: The frontend can operate entirely without backend interaction.
 These endpoints are provided for optional use cases where temporary file storage might be helpful.